zaoyang/30-days-of-web-development/day-27/day-27.cq.md

 ![](public/assets/quiz.gif)

-Tomorrow, I'll be introducing you to one of your soon-to-be favorite websites: (GitHub)[https://github.com/].
+Tomorrow, I'll be introducing you to one of your soon-to-be favorite tools: Git

-Simple put GitHub hosts code; think of it like a HUGE library of code, with some extra-special features.
-If that doesn't sound like a site that will be a "soon-to-be favorite" give me by the end of tomorrow's article to convince you otherwise.
+Simple put Git helps you keep track of code changes.
+If that doesn't sound like a tool that will be a "soon-to-be favorite" give me by the end of tomorrow's article to convince you otherwise.

 [^appexe]: https://medium.com/@jalendport/what-exactly-is-your-shell-path-2f076f02deb4